Engee documentation

 • The walls of the chamber are absolutely rigid.

-• There is no flow resistance between ports A, B, C, D and the interior of the chamber.
-To model the flow resistance at the inlets to the chamber, use the blocks Variable Local Restriction (MA) and Flow Resistance (MA).
+• There is no flow resistance between ports A, B, C, D and the inside of the camera.
+To simulate the flow resistance at the entrances to the chamber, use the blocks Variable Local Restriction (MA) and Flow Resistance (MA).

-• There is no thermal resistance between port H and the interior of the chamber.
-Use the thermal library blocks to model the thermal resistance between the wet air mixture and the environment, including any thermal effects of the chamber wall.
+• There is no thermal resistance between the H port and the inside of the camera.
+Use the thermal library blocks to simulate the thermal resistance between the humid air mixture and the surrounding environment, including any thermal effects of the chamber wall.

 Ports